 Any student or professional who identifies as a person of color can receive a 3-year membership (including conference registration) to the OWCA at no charge.
-In addition, individuals who work at a Historically Black College or University (HBCU), Tribal College, or Hispanic-serving institution (HSI) can receive a 3-year institutional membership for up to 50 people from their institution at no charge.
+In addition, individuals who work at a Minority Serving Institution (MSI), Historically Black College or University (HBCU), Tribal College or University (TCU), Hispanic-Serving Institution (HSI), or Asian American and Pacific Islander Serving Institution (AAPISI) can receive a 3-year institutional membership for up to 50 people from their institution at no charge.

 Teach Anti-Racist Writing Center Work

 The OWCA Virtual Events Committee will continue to host virtual events on anti-racism that are open access.
 Event organizers will make sure that these events discuss practice (in addition to theory) and have clear takeaways for students and professionals.
 The OWCA will also continue to hire accessibility services, such as sign language interpreters, that are owned and provided by minorities.

 If you would like to host an event on anti-racism or have ideas for an event, please email firstname.lastname@example.org.